KittyGiraudel/sass-guidelines/index.md

 Lists are the Sass equivalent of arrays.
 It is a flat data structure (unlike [maps](#maps)) intended to store values of any type (including lists, leading to nested lists).

-Unless you have a good reason to do so (using a Sass list a CSS list of values for instance), always **use comma as a delimiter**.
-While making the list slightly longer, it helps distinguishing values from each others and stay consistent with most languages.
+Unless you have a good reason to do so (using a Sass list as a CSS list of values for instance), always **use comma as a delimiter**.
+While making the list slightly longer, it helps distinguish values from each other and stays consistent with most languages.

 {% highlight scss %}
 // Yep